 aLewis Katz School of Medicine at Temple University, Philadelphia, PA bNelson R Mandela School of Medicine, University of Kwazulu-Natal, Durban, South Africa cPerelman School of Medicine, University of Pennsylvania, Philadelphia, PA

 Seborrheic dermatitis is a common, relapsing, inflammatory skin condition of unclear etiology.
 The Malassezia yeast genus are believed to play a role.
-Seborrheic dermatitis commonly affects areas of the skin with high sebum production, including the scalp, nasolabial folds, glabella, eyebrows, beard, ears, retroauricular skin, sternum, and other skin folds.
+Allergic reaction can also play a role.
+Seborrheic dermatitis commonly affects the face and the scalp.
+Seborrheic dermatitis areas of the skin with high sebum production are most effected like the face and scalp, including nasolabial folds, glabella, eyebrows, beard, ears, retroauricular skin, sternum, and other skin folds.
 Seborrheic dermatitis may present differently in individuals with skin of color.
 Darker-skinned individuals may present with scaly, hypopigmented macules and patches in typical areas of involvement.
 Arcuate or petal-like patches may be seen, specifically termed petaloid seborrheic dermatitis.
 Children of color often do not experience the classic “cradle cap” appearance of seborrheic dermatitis, and have erythema, flaking, and hypopigmentation of the affected areas and folds of skin.
 Seborrheic dermatitis tends to respond well to conventional treatments, although it tends to recur.
-Skin of color patients may require a modified treatment approach which takes into account differences in hair texture and hair washing frequency.
+Treatment of sebborrheic dermatitis include topical corticosteriods, pimecrolimus cream, salicylic acid, selenium sulfide, etc. Skin of color patients may require a modified treatment approach which takes into account differences in hair texture and hair washing frequency.
 This paper aims to highlight these differences to help reduce disparities in the management of seborrheic dermatitis in patients of color.
 J Drugs Dermatol.
 2019;18(1):24-27.

 Scalp and hair disorders are among the most common concerns in patients of color, particularly African-Americans.
 Seborrheic dermatitis (SD) is a chronic, inflammatory condition that affects areas of high sebum production and is a common reason for dermatologic consultations in skin of color patients.1 A paucity of literature exists regarding the presentation and treatment of SD in this population.
 As more African-Americans seek dermatologic care, it becomes crucial for dermatologists to be trained in recognizing and addressing the concerns of diverse patient populations.The goal of this paper is to address the differences in the presentation and treatment of SD in skin of color patients.
 Highlighting these differences can allow for an effective approach and ultimately reduce the current disparities in the management of skin of color patients with SD.